Fraasi/PDTapp/README.md

 ### Note!
 If you want to try this, just clone the repo and do `npm install`,
-but you need to make .env file at the root and put these inside
+but you need to make .env file at the root and put this inside
 ```
 GIT_OAUTH_TOKEN=<your github token>
-OPENWEATHER_APIKEY=<your openweather api key>
 ```
-to make the weather and github notifications work.
+to make the github notifications work.
 After that just `npm start`.
 If you want to have stuff in the calendar, you need to make calendar-data.js file in src\assets\ folder and read about fullcalendar.js.
 Example: